Southern Münsterland

 Booking an extra night gives you time to experience art in the open.
 Every 10 years the 'Skulptur Projekte' takes place in Münster and leaves its mark around the city by integrating some of the sculptures in the urban landscape.

 You cycle towards Aasee, a large artificial lake in the center of Münster.
 Here you will find the 'Giant Pool Balls' by Claes Oldenburg, perhaps the most well-known work of the Skulptur Projekte.
-Past the Wilhelms-Universität, you continue to the promenade, a paved car-free boulevard laid along the city's old ring of fortifications and which takes you along a shady path once round the city center.
+Past the Wilhelms-Universität, you continue to the promenade, a paved car-free boulevard laid along the city's old ring of fortifications which takes you along a shady path once round the city center.
 Discover the city on foot and maybe end up looking for more sculptures.

 It is worth visiting the Friedensaal in the Town Hall, Dom, and/or one of the many museums.
-Wander through the city in typical Westphalian calm by popping into one of the typical cafés, stroll around the 'Prinzipalmarkt' and bring your tour to a relaxing end.View all our tours in Germany and take a look at our specials and news along with hundreds of other trips in Europe and beyond.
+Wander through the city in typical Westphalian calm by popping into one of the typical cafés, stroll around the 'Prinzipalmarkt', and bring your tour to a relaxing end.View all our tours in Germany and take a look at our specials and news along with hundreds of other trips in Europe and beyond.

 Map